-- Noise contributed by internal noise of the Low Noise -Amplifier (LNA) can be greatly reduced by cooling the LNA to an low physical temperatures. - Thermal-Electric cooling can obtain 230 K. - To make real gains in performance the use of cryogenic Gifford McMahon cryocooler cycle will lower the operational temperature of the LNA to 20K. - The overall effect of the cryogenic cooling is a >10 fold improvement in system temperature and thus system sensitivity.
+- Noise contributed by internal noise of the Low Noise -Amplifier (LNA) can be greatly reduced by cooling the LNA to very low physical temperatures. - Typically use of Gifford McMahon cryocooler will lower the operational temperature of the LNA better than 20 K. - The overall effect of the cryogenic cooling is around a factor of 3 for the system sensitivity (SEFD).